chb/hapi-fhir-jpaserver-oauth-21cfr11/README.md

 4. Access the authenticator `http://localhost:8081/swagger-ui.html`
       * Open Login operation under Auth controller, `Try it out`:
       * In the JSON include the user created in Keycloak (`test`)
-      * The response is a OAuth access token
+      * The response is an OAuth access token
       * Copy the access token
       * Last thing is to configure the [HAPI client including the authorization token in the header](http://hapifhir.io/doc_rest_client_interceptor.html).
 Authorization header: `Bearer <access token>` (see the java snippet below)
 ```